cainba/cb-river/README.md

 It uses the River Wayland compositor as the foundation, with Bun driving the main processes and C handling low-level Wayland and wlroots protocols.
 Notifications, menus, panels, and other desktop components will be implemented here.

-- [] WLR Roots and Wayland Bindings using bun:ffi
+- [] WLRoots and Wayland Bindings using bun:ffi
 - [] Process state
 - [] Launcher Menu
 - [] Modals